The year is 2022, and having an E-store seems a necessity for your business, and e-business on Shopify may just do wonders for you.

 3. Invest in Customer Loyalty Programs

 In a survey of e-store sales, most of them reported 60% of their sales coming from existing customers.
 Also, investing in your regular, and loyal customers is less costly than acquiring new ones.
 What’s more interesting is with an increase of 5% in customer retention, a business has the potential to grow its profitability by at least 50%.
-Not only this, experts are with the view that 80% of business sales come from 20% of the most loyal customers.
+Not only this, experts are of the view that 80% of business sales come from 20% of the most loyal customers.

 So, here’s what you can do.
 Loyalty programs are an amazing technique to increase customer retention as it makes your brand appear more trustworthy among your customers.